 Our team is led by Dr. Nicholas Ashbolt, an environmental microbiologist with extensive international experience with water reuse, and a professor in the School of Public Health.
 Water and resource recovery involves science, engineering, society, regulations, the environment, and the economy.
 Therefore, our team has expertise in microbiology, risk assessment, community engagement, engineering, and policy development.

-Our project focuses on the reuse of community wastewater reclaimed from various sources, such as toilets (blackwater) and showers, sinks and washing machines (greywater), as well as the use of harvested stormwater and rainwater.
+Our project focuses on the reuse of community wastewater recovered from various sources, such as toilets (blackwater) and showers, sinks and washing machines (greywater), as well as the use of harvested stormwater and rainwater.

 These alternative water sources can be treated to be fit-for-purpose and used for various non-drinking uses, such as toilet flushing, clothes washing, and irrigation.
-However, when considering water reuse from an economic perspective, it is important to consider all infrastructure providing water services to a community so as to address human and environmental health, as well as the economy.
-In particular, wastewater contains imbedded energy (heat and organics) that exceeds the total energy used to treat and pump our traditional drinking and wastewaters.
+However, when considering water and resource recovery from an economic perspective, it is important to consider all infrastructure providing water services to a community so as to address human and environmental health, as well as the economy.
+In particular, wastewater contains embedded energy (heat and organics) that exceeds the total energy used to treat and pump our traditional drinking and wastewaters.
 Capturing energy (e.g., biogas and thermal heat) that can be used for district heating and nutrients (e.g. nitrogen and phosphorus) for use as fertilizer to sustain our food production are as important to consider as maintaining urban water within the built environment to preserve ecological services in our traditional source water.
-Most important for a reuse project’s success, however, is acceptance within the community it serves.
+Most important for a project’s success, however, is acceptance within the community it serves.

 Our research is focused on five areas: